 If you’re a fan of Tove Lo and Kehlani, you might just be the next victim to Emily Burns’ unbelievably catchy yet heart wrenching songs exploring love, lust and heartbreak.
 She is set to complete a six-date tour in the UK this October.
 Listen to her latest single with JP Cooper below with this beautiful, heart wrenching queer music video.
 If you fancy more crying, we recommend Hate Me Too.

 Baker is an American singer and multi-instrumentalist.
 She’s also a member of Boygenius alongside Phoebe Bridgers and Lucy Dacus.
-She came out as gay to her parents at age 17, after years of being closeted and watching friends sent to conversion therapy or kicked out of their homes.
+She came out as gay to her parents at age 17, after years of being closeted and watching friends be sent to conversion therapy or kicked out of their homes.

 One of our personal new favourite LGBTQ+ musicians is Rina, a Japanese-British bisexual/pansexual singer-songwriter and model based in London.
 She self-released her debut titled Rina in 2017.
-She then signed to Dirty Hit in 2020 In 2017 and released her debut studio album, Sawayama.
+She then signed to Dirty Hit in 2020 and released her debut studio album, Sawayama.
 This sexy bop will make you yearn for the club, we’re sure of it.

 We hope you enjoy this list of LGBTQ+ musicians to follow on Spotify, and while you’re here, don’t forget to enjoy our very own Nonchalant Girl On Girl Tunes playlist!